0xM1gu3l/pynometer/README.md

 centuries
 millenniums

-If you ever wanted to run a stopwatch for 1 centurie, now you can!
+If you ever wanted to run a stopwatch for 1 century, now you can!

 To-Do:
   ~Make the windows version~